Canner/WrenAI/README.md

 ### 1. Indexing With Semantics

-> WrenAI has implemented a [semantic engine architecture](https://blog.getwren.ai/how-we-design-our-semantic-engine-for-llms-84a00e6e3baa) to provide the LLM context of your business; you can easily establish a logical presentation layer on your data schema that helps LLM learn more about your business context.
+> Wren AI has implemented a [semantic engine architecture](https://blog.getwren.ai/how-we-design-our-semantic-engine-for-llms-84a00e6e3baa) to provide the LLM context of your business; you can easily establish a logical presentation layer on your data schema that helps LLM learn more about your business context.

 ### 2. Augment LLM Prompts

-> With WrenAI, you can process metadata, schema, terminology, data relationships, and the logic behind calculations and aggregations with [“Modeling Definition Language” (MDL)](https://docs.getwren.ai/engine/concept/what_is_mdl), reducing duplicate coding and simplifying data joins.
+> With Wren AI, you can process metadata, schema, terminology, data relationships, and the logic behind calculations and aggregations with [“Modeling Definition Language” (MDL)](https://docs.getwren.ai/engine/concept/what_is_mdl), reducing duplicate coding and simplifying data joins.

 ### 3. Generate Insights

-> When starting a new conversation in WrenAI, your question is used to find the most relevant tables.
+> When starting a new conversation in Wren AI, your question is used to find the most relevant tables.
 From these, LLM generates three relevant questions for the user to choose from.
 You can also ask follow-up questions to get deeper insights.

 ### 4. Self-Learning Feedback Loop (Coming Soon)